cnweibo/subtree-p/README.md

-# subtree-p parent project
-p 2
+kidsit change README for p